AedrianRansom/IWDEE-UI-BGEE/README.md

 11.11.24 - v1.0 - mod is out of beta, various changes for the extra component.

-12.11.24 - v1.1 - remade mage books and priest scroll menus.
+12.11.24 - v1.1 - remade mage book and priest scroll menus.